NEWSFLASH: my Radbot project is fundraising. Join us cutting bills and carbon!

-Another is to hire students and (paid) interns, etc, to keep costs down, and manage slightly harder.
+Another is to hire students and (paid) interns.
+Again, keep costs down.
+Then manage slightly harder.

 Confused?
 You will be!